Avvinashjha/Docs/redis/README.md

 `REmote Dictionary Server` `open-source` `database` `cache` `message broker` `high performance` `flexiblity`

 Redis is an open source, in-memory data structure store, that is widely used as database, cache and message broker.
-It is known for its hig performance, flexiblity, and support for various data structures (string, hashes, list and more)
+It is known for its high performance, flexiblity, and support for various data structures (string, hashes, list and more)

 ### Key Features of Redis